 When you’re going on a long trip, it’s important to take a suitable pack.
 Ideally, your gear is sturdy, fits you well and does the job efficiently.
 This helps avoid injuries and dissatisfaction with gear, ultimately leading to more purchases.

-My bags are always purchased at REI.
+I wholeheartedly recommend that you purchase your bags at REI.
 The people there are fantastic at finding the right pack and adjusting it to fit your body.
 REI also has a return policy where you can bring anything back within one year and they’ll give you and exchange or your money back.

 This was immensely helpful for me the first time I went traveling.
 I read dozens of bag reviews and blog posts about finding the bag.
 Alas, my bag was not the right fit for me.
 Thankfully I was able to return it and get my perfect bag, the Osprey Aura 65.

 When you’re comfortable and all of your needs are met, you’re less likely to have to buy replacement gear.